 The current residential and non-residential wastewater rate structure consists of a BFC/gallonage charge rate structure with the exception of DeeAnn Estates.
 These customers are served by a water source other than the Utility.
-The Utility's current rate structure for the water system's residential and non-residential class consists of monthly BFC/gallonage charge rate structure wherein the BFC is \$16.66 and all residential gallons are charged \$5.20 per kgal and \$6.24 per kgal for the general service class.
+The Utility's current rate structure for the water system's residential and non-residential classes consist of monthly BFC/gallonage charge rate structures wherein the BFC is \$16.66 and all residential gallons are charged \$5.20 per kgal and \$6.24 per kgal for the general service class.

-Furthermore, Order No. PSC-07-0287-PAA-WS,17 states that the Commission approved a bulk rate/BFC gallonage charge rate structure for DeeAnn's residents.
+By Order No. PSC-07-0287-PAA-WS27 we approved a bulk rate/BFC gallonage charge rate structure for DeeAnn's residents.
 Also, the Order states that these customers own their lift station.
-For this reason, the Commission approved a reduced cost wherein their BFC is based on 80 percent of the ERCs actually connected to the system, while the gallonage charge is 20 percent less than the general service wastewater gallonage charge to reflect the fact that DeeAnn's residents, not the Utility, are paying for the electrical pumping power and maintenance of the lift station.
-According to Utility staff, DeeAnn's residents continue to pay for their lift station, and continue to pay for the electrical pumping power and maintenance.
-Therefore, staff recommends that the bulk customers' BFC continue to be based on 80 percent of the general service gallonage charge.
+For this reason, we approved a reduced cost wherein their BFC is based on 80 percent of the ERCs actually connected to the system, while the gallonage charge is 20 percent less than the general service wastewater gallonage charge to reflect the fact that DeeAnn's residents, not the Utility, are paying for the electrical pumping power and maintenance of the lift station.
+According to Utility, DeeAnn's residents continue to pay for their lift station, and continue to pay for the electrical pumping power and maintenance.
+Therefore, we find that the bulk customers' BFC shall continue to be based on 80 percent of the number of ERCs actually connected to the system, while the bulk customer's gallonage charge is set at 80 percent of the general service gallonage charge.

-There are two unmetered wastewater residential customers who are not part of DeeAnn Estates and according to representatives of the Utility, also are served by a water source other than the Utility.
-Therefore, on a going forward basis, staff recommends a flat rate structure be implemented for these customers.
+There are two unmetered wastewater residential customers who are not part of DeeAnn Estates, and according to representatives of the Utility, also are served by a water source other than the Utility.
+Therefore, on a going forward basis, a flat rate structure shall be implemented for these customers.

-The accounting staff's initial BFC cost recovery for the wastewater system is 66 percent.
-This is within the Commission's practice of setting the BFC allocation to at least 50 percent due to the capital intensive nature of wastewater plants.
-However, staff believes it is appropriate to decrease the initial BFC cost recovery to 50 percent.
-This will offset the effects of the initial higher BFC to a lower BFC while sending the appropriate price signals.
-Staff's review of the billing data suggests that the cap should remain at 6 kgal.
-Furthermore, staff recommends that the general service gallonage charge be 1.2 times greater than the residential charge.
+Currently, the Utility's estimated fixed cost is 48 percent of the total revenue requirement.
+This is slightly lower than our practice of setting the BFC allocation to at least 50 percent due to the capital intensive nature of wastewater plants.
+Therefore, we find that it is appropriate to set the BFC allocation to 50 percent.
+Our review of the billing data suggests that the cap shall remain at 6 kgal.
+Finally, we find that the general service gallonage charge shall be 1.2 times greater than the residential charge.

-Staff's recommended rate design for the wastewater system is shown on Table 9-2 on the following page.
-Staff also presents two alternative rate structures to illustrate other recovery methodologies.
-The current rate structure and Alternatives 1 and 2 result in price increases at all levels of consumption.
+Our approved rate design for the wastewater system is shown on Table 9-2 on the following page.
+Our approved rate structure result in price increases at all levels of consumption.

-17 Issued April 3, 2007, in Docket No. 060260-WS, In re: Application for increase in water and wastewater rates in Highlands County by Lake Placid Utilities, Inc.
+27 Issued April 3, 2007, in Docket No. 060260-WS, In re: Application for increase in water and wastewater rates in Highlands County by Lake Placid Utilities, Inc.